JPADN/hybrid_kemtls_tests/README.md

 If the Root CA is Hybrid Root CA, the following flag must be set to the hybrid algorithm

-`-hybridroot`: Hybrid Root CA algorithm
+`-hybridroot`: Hybrid Root CA algorithm family name

 If the Root CA uses classical algorithms, the following flags must be set: